 Amsterdam is one of those rare destinations where you can be a stone’s throw from the centre but feel a world away.
-Why choose between culture-packed urban charm and lush landscape?
-You can have it all.
-Explore the city’s many facets by staying in one of these hotels where you’ll be surprised by Dutch scenery, history and culture.
+Why choose between culture-packed city charm and lush landscape?
+Experience everything from a laid-back beach vacation to a rural farm stay without ever leaving the city by staying in one of these urban escapes.

 The view from above

 A spectacular view is yours for the taking atop several unique accommodation options in Amsterdam.
 Whether it’s high above the vibrant NDSM district in a disused and repurposed crane or Yays Crane apartment along the KNSM-Eiland’s foreshore, you’ll be in awe of the passing parade of ships day and night.
 In the city’s west you’ll find The Windketel, once a part of Amsterdam’s water works, the three-level apartment is surrounded by a garden and fitted-out with pieces by Dutch designers.
 What’s more, Westergas and Westerpark are on your doorstep.
 Out on the city’s southern edge you can step into the future at Fletcher Hotel Amsterdam.
 Designed by Benthem Crouwel, this eye-catching circular edifice offers 4-star accommodation and stunning views above the A2 and A9 motorways.